juspay/awesome-selfhosted-nixos/README.md

 # awesome-selfhosted-nixos

-This repo catalogues various services to self-host on [NixOS](https://nixos.asia/en/nixos-tutorial), along with a good first configuration that user can try on to begin with.
-The goal being to promote the simplest way to replace the various proprietary services using a machine running NixOS.
+This repository catalogs various services that can be self-hosted on [NixOS](https://nixos.asia/en/nixos-tutorial), providing users with an effective initial configuration to start with.
+The objective is to promote the simplest methods for replacing various proprietary services using a machine running NixOS.

 ## Media